 I grabbed a drink from the vending machine at the station.
 The hike in the dry weather had sapped me out.
 I sat for a few minutes before the train to Yamagata arrived and I was on my way.

 This site is totally ad free.
-At this point I just want to thank you for sticking around.
+I would just want to thank you for sticking around.
 This lil' website wouldn't exist without you.
 Thank you & Happy reading!

 Copyright: All photographs are taken by Viki Pandit unless mentioned otherwise.
 Please do not copy, reuse or edit these images without permission.